We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most insurance companies pay for HIV tests, as do most plans under the Affordable Care Act.
 Some pharmacies or community health centers offer free testing too.

-Some at-home tests can be paid for with a health spending account.
+You can pay for some at-home tests with an HSA or FSA.
 But directly purchased tests may not be covered by private health insurance or Medicaid.
 Check with your insurance provider or your doctor about reimbursement before buying one.

 Will anyone know my result?

 If you take an anonymous test, no one but you will know the result.
 If you take a confidential test, your test result will be part of your medical record.
 It’s protected by state and federal privacy laws.